 - She’s feelin’ kinda sick.

 Spoken English Reduction Guide: This guide includes a PDF of 25+ common reductions, 30 sample sentences.
 The audio file is included in your purchase of the audio file of the ten sentences above.
 It will help you practice both listening and natural rhythm and pronunciation.

 Here is one of my favorite engVid teachers explaining gonna, hafta, wanna, sorta and more!

-If you’d like to hear more about relaxed speech, check out the video below.
+If you’d like to hear more about relaxed speech, check out this video by Dave at engVid.